 He can’t listen to logical words you’re saying when he’s still throwing a tantrum.
-Use this opportunity to reassure him you’re still here, that he’s safe, and that you understand.
+Use this opportunity to reassure him you’re still here, that he’s in a safe place, and that you understand.

 Calming him down also has more two benefits.
 First, you’re modeling how he can calm down, and second, it prevents you from flying off the handle and making hasty decisions you might regret.

-This also doesn’t mean you’re letting him have what he wants.
 Let’s say he has a full-blown fit every time you change his diaper, and you’re worried that calming him down means you’re giving in.
-But showing compassion and empathy don’t enable misbehavior—in fact, it’s during these times he needs it the most.
+But showing compassion and empathy doesn’t enable misbehavior—in fact, it’s during these times he needs it the most.

 Enabling the behavior would be not changing his diaper because he threw a fit.

-Free resource: Download my PDF, The Power of Empathy!
-Learn how to prevent power struggles and instead better connect with your child, all by understanding his perspective.
+Free resource: Grab The Power of Empathy and learn how to prevent power struggles!
+Connect with your child, all by understanding his perspective.
 Get it below—at no cost to you.
-You’ll also get my newsletters, with insights and inspiration parents LOVE:
+You’ll also get my newsletters, which parents say they LOVE:

 “I often get upset when my little boy (almost 1) cries.
 He gets very upset and is quite sensitive, but instead of trying to ‘fix’ things for him or give him his dummy, I just sat with him, rocked him and hugged him, and he was ok.
 It took longer than how I was doing it before, but it was actually a nice bonding experience as I felt I was comforting and helping him through the things bothering him.
 Thanks for the advice.” -Gemma P.